 With these definitions now firmly in place, we can begin reflecting on how we might live a life of prayer characterized by worship and praise.
 As I’ve already hinted, worship and praise are usually directed in two directions: who God is and what God has done.

-Some of the very best examples of praise that are centered solely on who God is in the Psalms.
+Some of the best examples of praise are centered solely on who God is in the Psalms.
 Take a moment to read through Psalm 86.
 Note some of the statements that David makes here: “For You, Lord, are good, and ready to forgive, And abundant in loving kindness to all who call upon You” (Psalm 86:5); “For You are great and do wondrous deeds; You alone are God” (Psalm 86:10); “But You, O Lord, are a God merciful and gracious, Slow to anger and abundant in lovingkindness and truth” (Psalm 86:15).
 This psalm is a prayer of praise that honors God for who he is.

-Lord’s prayer as a worship and praise
+Lord’s Prayer as a Worship and Praise

-When the disciples asked him to teach them to pray, he gave them the Lord’s prayer which begins with the words: “Our Father who is in heaven, Hallowed be Your name” (Matthew 6:9).
+When the disciples asked him to teach them to pray, he gave them the Lord’s prayer, which begins with the words: “Our Father who is in heaven, Hallowed be Your name” (Matthew 6:9).
 These are words of praise.
 They are an acknowledgment of who God is: our holy, heavenly Father.

 When Jesus gave us these words, he didn’t merely give them for us to recite.
 He gave them so that they would order our prayers in general.
 And part of what he was saying as he spoke these first few words is this: When you pray, begin with worship and praise.
 Before you ask God for anything or intercede on anyone’s behalf, simply recognize God for who he is.

-Worship and praise in psalms
+Worship and Praise in Psalms

-But we shouldn’t stop at recognizing who God is in a more general way.
+But we shouldn’t stop recognizing who God is in a more general way.
 We should also give God worship and praise for what he has specifically done.
 Consider Psalm 78.
-This psalm begins with the author declaring that he will “tell to the generation to come the praises of the LORD, And His strength and His wondrous works that He has done” (Psalm 78:4).
+This psalm begins with the author declaring that he will “tell to the generation to come to the praises of the LORD, And His strength and His wondrous works that He has done” (Psalm 78:4).
 He then goes on to list how God had helped Israel escape from Egypt and enter into the Promised Land.
 This psalm gives God praise over specific acts that he had taken.

 Just as praising God for who he is can serve as a great way to begin our prayers by praising him for what he has done.
-If you’re ever feeling at a loss for words, wondering what you should say in your prayers, take a few moments to think about what he have done for you.
+If you’re ever feeling at a loss for words, wondering what you should say in your prayers, take a few moments to think about what he has done for you.
 Make it personal.

 How did he save you?